rstyczynski/pmaker/README.md

 Pmaker does not deliver data to users on this stage.

-User management administrator should deliver passowrd and keys in a secure way.
+User management administrator should deliver password and keys in a secure way.
 One of commonly used techniques is to send passwords using gsm sms channel, and encrypted keys using e-mail.

 <verbatim>